Songwonseok/Songwonseok.github.io/_pages/toy-archive.md

 ---
-title: "Study poster"
+title: "Toy-Project poster"
 layout: category
-permalink: /Study/
+permalink: /Toy/
-taxonomy: Study
+taxonomy: Toy
 author_profile: true
 ---
-This is a post related to Study 📚
+This is a post related to Toy-Project 🎁